ma-ji/amgps/_pages/assignments.md

 _Expected deliverables_:

   - Learning plan proposal.
   - Self-evaluation report of completion.

 <br>

 ## 3.1 Learning plan proposal (10%)

+**Examples from previous semesters: [Learning plan](https://utexas.instructure.com/courses/1365924/files/folder/learning_plan_examples)**

 You are responsible to develop an actionable and feasible learning plan.
 There is no required structure of the plan, but it should have the following contents: